ChandraCXC/iris-docs/markdown/bugs/index.md

     Wait 10 seconds for Sherpa to reconnect, then you may continue you fitting session.

+  * If you have model components with the same component IDs as those in a JSON file of a previously saved fit, loading that JSON file will override the current model components.
+If you load the JSON file first, then add new model components, the new model components will override the JSON model components if the model components share the same IDs.

 #### Fitting Data with Custom Models

   * When a spectral model component is deleted from the Custom Model Manager, the Sherpa model expression being used for fitting, shown in the Fitting Tool window, is not automatically updated; it needs to be edited manually by the user.